RedLintu16/RedLintu16/README.md

 - An Android enthusiast

-- Current Device: Google Pixel 8a and iPhone 14 Pro Max (Jailbroken)
+- Current Device: Samsung Galaxy S24 Ultra and OnePlus 12

 - Interested in Android, Windows, Linux, macOS, iOS, and other stuff too.